NuVotifier/NuVotifier/README.markdown

     "VERSION <version>"

-Votifier then expects the following four strings in response:
+Votifier then expects the following four strings (separated by newline characters) in response:

 	"<serviceName>"
 	"<username>"